JStitch626/se_project_coffeeshop/README.md

 # Practicum Coffee Shop

 This is the second project of the Web Development program at Triple Ten, formerly Practicum.
 It was created using HTML and CSS, based on the design brief.
+In this sprint, I learned how to create a form and how to embed videos into the webpage.

 ## Project features